 Sunny (40s), a homemaker in Silicon Valley, meets with her estranged best friend, Tara (40s), a journalist in New York.
 The two haven't spoken since Tara's last visit to Sunny's home in Silicon Valley, nearly a decade ago.
 Amidst breaking news of a sting operation involving Sunny's husband, both reveal the truth about their unspoken traumas.
 Drawing strength from one another, both resolve to bury their guilt and break their silence.

-Shruti TewariWriterFlares, Trail Past Prejudice, Mum - A Wordless Story
+Shruti TewariWriterFlares, Letters In Her Name, Trail Past Prejudice, Mum - A Wordless Story

 Project Type:Short Script

 Number of Pages:10

 Female Voices Rock Film FestivalNew York, NY

 December 4, 2020

 January 5, 2021

 SHRUTI TEWARI has spent over two decades in the creative arts with acting projects ranging from a Bollywood blockbuster to numerous award winning independent films.
 After stints in investment banking and tech, she, an MBA from Mumbai and MIA from Columbia University, changed course to authentically represent minority voices in the arts.